meshcloud/meshcloud-docs/docs/meshcloud.platform-location.md

 ## Using Platforms and Locations

 Users can configure which locations their [Projects](meshcloud.project.md) are enabled to use.
 A project is able to use and access all meshPlatforms contained in these locations.
-The locations and meshPlatforms available to your projects are governed by [access policies](meshstack.platform-location.md) configured by your [meshstack operator](meshstack.index.md).
+The locations and meshPlatforms available to your projects are governed by [access policies](meshstack.platform-location.md) configured by your [meshStack operator](meshstack.index.md).